 Lean in.
 Burn out.
-Become a Yoga Teacher.
+Become a Health Coach.

 They’re dropping out of the workplace to become yoga teachers.
 Leaving behind careers to sell essential oils and fitness programs.
 Opting out of STEM to focus on their Paleo diet cookbook.